Before Hurricane Season

 For larger piles that exceed the size limitations for routine curbside collection and may require the grapple truck with claw, please contact Waste Management to schedule a bulk yard waste pickup at (772) 546-7700.

-Residents and businesses can also take trash and yard waste to the Solid Waste Transfer & Recycling Facility in Palm City for disposal.
-There is a charge to use the facility | View Rates.
+Residents and businesses can also take trash and yard waste to the Solid Waste Transfer & Recycling Facility in Palm City.
+Disposal fees apply.
+View disposal rates

 After a Storm